Early flying machines: Balloons

 The Montgolfier designs had several shortcomings, not least the need for dry weather and a tendency for sparks from the fire to set light to the paper balloon.
 The manned design had a gallery around the base of the balloon rather than the hanging basket of the first, unmanned design, which brought the paper closer to the fire.
 On their free flight, De Rozier and d'Arlandes took buckets of water and sponges to douse these fires as they arose.
 On the other hand, the manned design of Charles was essentially modern.
-As a result of these exploits, the hot-air balloon became known as the Montgolfière type and the hydrogen balloon the Charlière.
+As a result of these exploits, the hot air balloon became known as the Montgolfière type and the gas balloon the Charlière.

 The next balloon of Charles and the Robert brothers was a Charlière that followed Jean Baptiste Meusnier's proposals for an elongated dirigible balloon, and was notable for having an outer envelope with the gas contained in a second, inner ballonet.
 On 19 September 1784, it completed the first flight of over 100 km, between Paris and Beuvry, despite the man-powered propulsive devices proving useless.